 Limehouse is named after the lime coasts or kilns that were established there in the 14th Century and used to produce quick lime for building mortar.
 In the days of the docks, the area was associated with imports.
 This is in contrast to the preceding years when it was associated with exporting beer and voluntary and involuntary emigrants.
-Limehouse was also the setting of London's original Chinatown, with Limehouse Causeway, Pennyfields and West India Dock Road at its heart in the 1890s.
+Together with nearby Poplar, Limehouse was also the setting of London's original Chinatown, with Limehouse Causeway, Pennyfields and West India Dock Road at its heart in the 1890s.
 In the 19th Century the canal system originating in Tower Hamlets was the entrance to the busy arterial route serving Britain's commercial life.
-The Limehouse Basin and Limehouse Cut were the main links from the Thames to the River Lea and onwards to the industrial north.
-As London expanded rapidly in the early 19th Century.
-Commercial Road was opened in 1810 to link the emerging docks with the City of London.
+The Limehouse Cut has only been connected to Limehouse Basin since being re-routed in the 1960s.
+As London expanded rapidly in the early 19th Century, Commercial Road was opened in 1810 to link the emerging docks with the City of London.
+The Empire Memorial Hostel, on the corner of Commercial Road and Salmon Lane, was opened in 1924, funded by the Ladies Guild of the British Sailor Society.
+It provided a place to stay for seamen without accommodation until their next assignment.
+Men from all over the British Empire, including many black sailors, stayed here until it closed in 1979.
+It has since been converted into flats.